maximecolin/elephant/server/README.md

 # Elephant

-This is a fake project used to show example of architecture, pattern and best practices I use in my Symfony projects.
+This is a fake project used to show examples of architectures, patterns and best practices I use in my Symfony projects.

 ## Clean architecture